-In 2015, his tenth year as a Unicef Goodwill Ambassador, David Beckham launched 7: The David Beckham Unicef Fund to help protect children in danger.
+David Beckham is a Unicef Goodwill Ambassador and has supported Unicef since 2005.
+In 2015, his tenth year with Unicef, he launched 7: The David Beckham UNICEF Fund to help protect children in danger.

-He’s visited Sierra Leone to help focus global attention on child survival – raising awareness of the high death rate of under-fives, and how these deaths could be prevented.
-He’s travelled to South Africa to see Unicef’s work with children and families living with HIV and AIDS.
-In 2011 he visited a Unicef-supported children’s centre in Manila in the Philippines, and supported our East African children’s crisis appeal to help children affected by the food crisis across the region.
+David visited Sierra Leone to help focus global attention on child survival – raising awareness of the high death rate of under-fives and how these deaths could be prevented.
+He also travelled to South Africa to see Unicef’s work with children and families living with HIV and AIDS and in 2011 he visited a Unicef-supported children’s centre in Manila in the Philippines, and supported our East African children’s crisis appeal to help children affected by the food crisis across the region.

 He also met the UK Prime Minister David Cameron at Downing Street to call for more action to help children affected by malnutrition around the world.